bcherny/bo/coffee/bo.coffee.md

 				# slide left
 				if index > oldPane.index

+					newPane
+						.right(instant: yes)
+						.then ->
+							Promise.all [
 								do oldPane.left
-					do (newPane.right true).show
+								do newPane.show
-					@restToLeft index # so we can skip panes when jumping
+							]

 				# slide right
 				else

+					newPane
+						.left(instant: yes)
+						.then ->
+							Promise.all [
 								do oldPane.right
-					do (newPane.left true).show
+								do newPane.show
-					@restToRight index # so we can skip panes when jumping
+							]

 			# first call, just show this pane
 			else
-				newPane.show true
+				newPane.show instant: yes

 			# register it
 			@model.set 'active', newPane